-It is not uncommon to have multiple departments working from the same Bill of Materials in order to bring the product through the production process.
-At any given time personnel from design and engineering, purchasing, manufacturing as well as outsourced contractors can be working off the bill of materials.
+It is not uncommon to have multiple departments — engineering, purchasing, manufacturing, outsourced contractors — working from the same Bill of Materials in order to bring the product through the production process.

-From the purchasing of raw materials and components, to the assembly process on the factory floor – including tooling – during the production run, the manufacturing Bill of Materials informs and drives it all.
+From purchasing raw materials and components to the assembly process on the factory floor – including tooling – during the production run, the manufacturing Bill of Materials informs and drives it all.

-The dangers facing a business when a Bill of Materials is ineptly put together can be many and extremely costly – both in terms of time-wastage, and through a needless squandering of capital and labor resources.
+The dangers facing a business when a Bill of Materials is ineptly put together can be many and extremely costly – both in terms of time wastage, and through a needless squandering of capital and labour resources.

-Inventory management software can prove essential in such circumstances, as missing or skipped-over components in the production process can be instantly and accurately tracked and traced – down to a single bolt, washer or nail.
+Inventory management software can prove essential in such circumstances.
+Missing components in the production process can be instantly and accurately tracked and traced – down to a single bolt, washer or nail.

 Important considerations when producing a Bill of Materials